 Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Compare the best free website monitoring tools for 2026.
-Side-by-side breakdown of free tiers from Notifier, UptimeRobot, HetrixTools, Better Stack, Uptime Kuma, StatusCake, and Pulsetic.
+Side-by-side breakdown of free tiers from Notifier, UptimeRobot, HetrixTools, Better Stack, Uptime Kuma (open source), StatusCake, and Pulsetic.

 Written by Timothy Bramlett ยท

-You need free website monitoring but you do not want to pay $50/month for it.
+You need a free URL monitoring tool or free website monitoring service but you do not want to pay $50/month for it.
 Fair enough.
 Several free uptime monitoring tools offer genuinely useful free tiers that go beyond a limited trial.
 The problem is figuring out which ones are actually worth using.

-We tested every major free website monitoring tool and compared them side by side.
-This guide covers what each free plan actually includes, what the limitations are, and which free monitoring service makes the most sense depending on your situation.
+We tested every major free website monitoring tool, including HTTPS monitoring tools, ping monitors, status page tools, and one fully open source self-hosted option, and compared them side by side as honest alternatives to expensive enterprise plans.
+This guide covers what each free plan actually includes, what the limitations are, and which free URL monitoring tool makes the most sense depending on your situation.
+All pricing verified May 20, 2026.

 Update (March 2026): Freshping by Freshworks shut down on March 6, 2026.
 If you were using Freshping, including its Discord integration and other Freshping integrations, you will need to migrate to a different tool.
 We cover your best options below.